 I panicked, didn’t know what to do, where to go.
 I ran back.
 Back onto the seabed.
-The edge of the room was visible now that there wasn’t any water in the tank anymore.
+The edge of the room was clear now that there wasn’t any water in the tank anymore.
+The differences in terrain comparing what was real and what was not.
 I backed up, fearful.
 Realising that the Stilla couldn’t see me considering they were searching the domes.
 They were opening doors and trying to find whatever or whoever.
 I stood there, terrified, knowing that I needed to do something, anything.
 I looked at the exit once again.
 The Stilla were coming through one at a time to search the area.
-I knew I just needed to run through, and perhaps the momentum of this powerful suit will be enough to get me through.
+I knew I needed to run, and perhaps the momentum of this powerful suit will be enough to get me through.
 I got ready to run like I was a runner on the start line.
 Then the invisible gun went off in my head.
 I ran.
-I saw that the entrance cleared, space was being made, I tried to run quicker.
+I saw that the entrance cleared, space was being made.
+I tried to run quicker.
 Just before the door, I tripped again over the same seaweed and went launching forwards.

-By a miracle, I brought my other leg round and launch myself at the door.
-I looked up and they blocked it.
-Two Stilla were walking in one after the other.
+By a miracle, I brought my other leg round, saved myself, and launch myself at the door.
+I looked up, and there were two Stilla were walking in, one after the other.
 I put my fists forward and stumbled forward as I tried to thrust my legs down.
-It wasn’t long before I was at the door and the Stilla in the doorway flew outwards into the cylinder once again.
+It wasn’t long before I was at the door and the Stilla in the doorway flew outwards into the cylinder once again with the force of my suit going into them.
 I launched through like Superman and felt for a second invincible.
 But that is when it hit me.
 Both the ground and the realisation that I was heading towards it at an odd angle.
-For a moment I had forgotten about how the floor goes out at a 90-degree angle.
+For a moment, I had forgotten about how the floor goes out at a 90-degree angle.
 I fell forwards and onto my chest.
 But I didn’t want to be there long.
-I twisted around and found that Stilla were gathering around me.
+I twisted around and found that Stilla was gathering around me.
 Could they see me?
 I didn’t know.
 I just stumbled up from the ground and punched one in the face.
 Its mandibles snapped on my metallic fist and face exploded.
 The force in which I must have hit it must have been immense.

 Scared by this moment, I ran.
 Ran as fast as I could.
 Not knowing where Periclum had gone.
 I didn’t care.
-I kept running until I got tired and I stopped.
-Looking behind me, I found that nothing had followed me.
+I kept running until I got tired and stopped.
+Looking behind me, I found nothing had followed me or, at least, could keep up.
 I was in a darker part of the ship now.
 It looked like a lot of the technology had been stripped from this section.
 Looking around, I didn’t see a single Stilla, and so I sat.
 I looked down at the screen on my arm.
 It wasn’t a physical screen, however, my visor seemed to show a hologram hovering where my screen should be.
 On it, I could see that the cloak was still active.

 When I saw that information, I laid down onto my back, then closed my eyes for a moment.
-I felt I should have been exhilarated at that moment.
-But I didn’t.
+I felt that moment should have exhilarated me.
+But I wasn’t.
 I felt this increasing sense of anxiety.
 As if everything around me could kill me at any moment.
 I looked at the screen again to see if there was a way to hear what was happening on the outside of the suit.
 To detect others around me.
 I selected an option that brought up a holographic display that looked a little like a radar screen.
 I could see some yellow dots on the outer edges of the circle.
 It showed they were around fifty metres away, so I wasn’t so worried about them.
 However, there was a blue dot that headed towards me.
 It wasn’t moving like the others were.
 The others were almost moving in random directions.
 This dot was heading straight for me.

 Standing up quickly, I tried to look in the dot’s direction.
 I couldn’t see anything.
 It filled me with fear and I reached for my weapon.
 The weapon felt solid in my hand as I drew it from its holster.
-But then the weapon became visible, I could see it hovering in front of me.
-I could feel where my fingers were and I released the safety.
-I could see the blue dot getting closer.
+But then the weapon became visible.
+I could see it hovering in front of me.
+Feel where my fingers were, and I released the safety.
+The blue dot was getting closer.
 Then I heard a voice.
 “James, are you pointing your weapon towards me?”
 It was a confusing moment.
 It took me a moment to figure out whether that it was Periclum talking.
 “Periclum?”
 I asked, confused.
 “Yes James!
 Put your gun away!”
 I took my finger off of the trigger at that moment.
 Looking at the weapon, I moved my finger up and put on the safety.
 Still confused but following instructions from Periclum, I fumbled as I tried to put the gun back in its holster.
 I continued to see the blue dot getting closer.
 “There is this blue dot after me!
 I don’t know what to do!”

 “Wait, what?
 You have the scanner open?
 The blue dot is me, James!
 Don’t worry.”